How to do a Simple Mid-year Homeschool Assessment 📚

 - make a plan to work through the problem areas so you can have a more smoothly running homeschool and household.

-- be more organized and therefore feel more confident.
+- be more organized and therefore more confident.

 You’ll feel so much more energized and organized instead of flying by the seat of your pants and hoping you’ll get done with school on time.

-Also, you’ll have identified and corrected some of the issues that have held you back first semester.
+Also, you’ll have a chance to identify and fix some of the issues that have held you back last semester.

 So, instead of constantly putting out fires, you’ll be able to be so much more intentional in the way you spend your time.